 Built in the 13th century, this stunning old building overlooks the old town.
 The rooftop is a great spot for snapping photos of the city and is a very popular spot for newly weds due to its popularity on Turkish TV shows.

-The Mosque is free to visit but access to the rooftop demands a small entrance fee.
+The Mosque is free to visit but access to the rooftop demands a nominal entrance fee.
 (5TL)

 7. Sehidiye Mosque and Madrasa